The COVID-19 diet appeals to the omnivores among us

 Sadly, some of those emergency stocks of noodles people snatched off the shelves back in March remain mostly unconsumed.
 The general rule of thumb for their shelf life seems to be nine months, i.e., three months beyond the six-month recommended consume-by date indicated on the container.

 Weekly Playboy (Aug.
-31) decided to assist its readers clean out their food pantries, publishing an article titled “Before reaching the ‘consume by’ date, here are some summer arrangement techniques for the noodles you hoarded.”
-Two food savants were enlisted to come up with original suggestions — and they really outdid themselves, coming up with a dozen items.
+31) decided to help its readers clean out their pantries, publishing an article titled “Before reaching the ‘consume by’ date, here are some summer arrangement techniques for the noodles you hoarded.”
+Two food savants were enlisted to propose some original suggestions — and they really outdid themselves, coming up with a dozen items.

-Combine Nissin’s seafood cup noodles with chilled quartered tomato slices, for instance, and you’ve got a satisfying and healthy dish.
-Or, after briefly boiling udon noodles, rinse them and place them on a zaru (bamboo draining basket) and eat them by dipping into a broth made from the accompanying powdered soup stock to which hot water is added.
+Combine Nissin’s seafood cup noodles with chilled quartered tomato wedges, for instance, and you’ve got a satisfying and healthy dish.
+Or, after briefly boiling udon noodles, rinse them and place them on a zaru (bamboo draining basket) and eat them by dipping into a broth made from the accompanying powdered soup stock to which boiled water is added.

-Another intriguing kitchen experiment is to take Nissin’s UFO-brand yakisoba (fried noodles) and pour on a heady concoction of fermented foods such as kimchi, yogurt, nattō and a pinch of grated garlic clove.
+Another out-of-this-world kitchen experiment is to take Nissin’s UFO-brand yakisoba (fried noodles) and pour on a heady topping of fermented foods such as kimchi, yogurt, nattō and a pinch of grated garlic.

 Since we’re certainly not having a typical summer, Weekly Playboy concedes, we might just as well indulge in atypical cuisine.